mva1991/TicketingService/README.txt

 	1. Since there is no disk based storage - The application state cannot be preserved over restarts.
 	2. Concurrent access of multiple users is not supported as the application is a stand alone java program and there is no application server.
 	Under these eventualities - An application server and a disk based storage can facilitate better usage of the application's core functionality.

+# I have added some functionality in com.reservation.addendum package - that can help handle seat allocation when there is transaction concurrency
+# (Multiple users accessing the app at the same time).
+# This code can be referred at the time of enhancement.

 Sample success output:

 -----------------------------------------------------------------